unicode-org/icu4x/ffi/diplomat/js/docs/source/segmenter_line_ffi.rst

     See the `Rust documentation for LineBreakStrictness <https://docs.rs/icu/latest/icu/segmenter/enum.LineBreakStrictness.html>`__ for more information.

+.. js:class:: ICU4XLineBreakWordOption

+    See the `Rust documentation for LineBreakWordOption <https://docs.rs/icu/latest/icu/segmenter/enum.LineBreakWordOption.html>`__ for more information.

 .. js:class:: ICU4XLineSegmenter

     An ICU4X line-break segmenter, capable of finding breakpoints in strings.